FSD-Deepak-S/Day3/README.md

-# Day 3 Javascript Roadmap hera we are going to see the topics as listed below
+# Day 3 Javascript Roadmap here we are going to see the topics as listed below
     # Functions
     1.Normal Function
     2.Annonyomus Function